 We encourage all qualified individuals who are passionate about our mission and want to help make a difference through our work to apply online.
 Candidates who are selected for further consideration will be contacted by a member of the company’s internal recruiting team.

-Following extensive monitoring, research, consideration of business implications, and advice from internal and external experts, Gilead has made the decision to require all U.S. employees and contractors to be fully vaccinated against COVID-19 as a condition of employment.
+Following extensive monitoring, research, consideration of business implications, and advice from internal and external experts, Gilead has made the decision to require all U.S., Canada, Australia, Singapore and Hong Kong employees and contractors to be fully vaccinated against COVID-19 as a condition of employment.
 The health of our employees, contractors, their loved ones, our partners and the communities and people we serve is a top priority.
 Vaccination is the most effective way currently available to deliver on that priority.

 The purpose of the vaccination requirement is to minimize the spread of COVID-19 in the workplace and support the health and safety of our communities.
 A person is considered fully vaccinated two weeks after the second dose of a two-dose vaccine or two weeks after a single-dose vaccine has been administered.
-Anyone unable to be vaccinated, either because of a sincerely held religious belief or a medical condition or disability that prevents them from being vaccinated, can request an accommodation.
+If booster shots are required or recommended by local government or authority (with requirements varying potentially based on the vaccine), "fully vaccinated" should be interpreted to mean fully compliant with any such recommendations within a reasonable amount of time based on the accessibility and availability of the booster shots.
+Anyone unable to be vaccinated, either because of a sincerely held religious belief, medical condition or disability that prevents them from being vaccinated, can request an accommodation.